burhanr13/agbemu/README.md

 ## Building

 This project requires SDL2 as a dependency to build and run.
 To build use `make` or `make debug` to build a debug version or `make release` for the optimized release version.
 I have tested on both Ubuntu and MacOS.

 ## Usage

 You need a GBA bios binary to run the emulator.
 You can dump an official one or use an open source replacement.
-Name the file `bios.bin` and keep it in the same directory as the executable.
+Pass the file path in the command line with `-b` or leave it out and it will use the file `bios.bin` which should be in the current directory by default.

 To run a game just run the executable with the path to the ROM as the only command line argument, or use no arguments to see other command line options.